 If you are able to, take maternity leave sooner than later – giving yourself time to rest and relax before birth can make a huge difference.

-Some women work until very close to their due date and before they know it, they are in labour without having rested – straight into the demands of being a new mother, which is especially exhausting at first.
+Some women choose to work until close to their due date and before they know it, they are in labour without having rested – straight into the demands of being a new mother, which is especially exhausting at first.
+Keep this in mind when deciding if staying at work until the last moment is the best plan for you.

-Go over your birth plan one last time to ensure both you and your partner are aligned with what you want from your birth experience, and that you’re comfortable with that plan.
+Go over your birth plan to ensure both you and your partner are aligned with what you want from your birth experience, and that you’re both comfortable with the plan and preferences you’ve decided on.
+It can help to discuss ‘what ifs’ and work out how to handle them.

 Don’t have a birth plan or not sure if it’s worth having one?
 Take a look at our article on birth plans which includes a free downloadable template in a word document.
 Review information from your birthing class, like breathing techniques to ensure you’re ready.